maydayv7/dotfiles/README.md

 #### Data Storage

-All important, persisted user files are stored at `/data`.
-Personal files and media are stored on an NTFS partition mounted to `/data/files`
+All important, persisted user files are stored at `/data`, while persisted system files are stored at `/nix/state`.
+Personal files and media are stored at `/data/files`

 ### Home Manager